athola/athola/README.md

 ## 📚 Education & Background

 - Majored with a Bachelor of Science in **Applied and Computational Mathematics** from University of Texas at Austin 🤘🐂, leveraging background to enhance research and theoretical experiments in networking solutions.
+- Programming and Computation Certificate earned through the University of Texas Computer Science program.
 - Independent study of reverse engineering, AI, and engineering management principles.

 ## 📜 Languages